Tony Gaudio: Legacy

-Tony Gaudio has always been one of the most consistently progressive members of the camera profession.
-He has taken part in all of the ASC’s technical researches, such as those which smoothed the introduction of monochromatic film, Mazda lighting and modern make-up.
+Tony Gaudio was an active participant in the technical research initiatives of the American Society of Cinematographers (ASC).
+His contributions included the development and implementation of monochromatic film, Mazda lighting, and modern makeup.

 Gaudio was a revolutionary cinematographer, instituting and influencing many techniques and technologies in the craft.
 He has pioneered the use of “Dinky Inkies” and “precision lighting”, using spotlights almost to the exclusion of flood-lighting units.
 In addition, he pioneered the use of the Montage, invented the Mitchell Camera Viewfinder, worked on the first All-talkie and All-color film, as well as revolutionized photographing exterior night scenes during daylight.
 Gaudio's legacy lives on through his inventive and creative cinematographic mind that still impacts cinema today.

 The montage

 Tony Gaudio was the first Hollywood photographer to use a montage.
 It was produced in a Douglas Fairbanks picture, “Mark of Zorro.”

 Mitchell Camera viewfinder

 Tony was at the forefront of technical innovation in the craft of cinematography.
 A longtime fan and owner of the Mitchell camera, Gaudio was quoted in 1921 as stating that “The Mitchell does everything a camera ought to do and then a lot more”.

 In 1922, he invented a viewfinder for the new Mitchell Camera, as well as inventing the camera focusing microscope.
 In the 1920s, the Hollywood motion picture industry was dominated by Bell and Howell cameras, but Mitchell established a foothold and broke through by the end of the decade, propelled by cinematographers such as Gaudio who advocated for the Mitchell and its positive attributes.
 While the Bell and Howell produced a superior image due to its innovative pressure plate behind the lens, it was too noisy for sound work, which opened up the market to Mitchell.